yoonmoonsick/dnd2024/README.md

 >The archdevils who rule the Seven Cities of Hell scheme endlessly.
 Each eternally plots to bring the others to heel—to ascend to the Throne of Hell, unite the Seven Cities and every infernal being living there, and lead an inexhaustible army of devils across the timescape until all worlds burn.
 >
->These archdevils’ elite operatives are the illriggers.
-Knights, assassins, mages, and terror-commandos of Hell, illriggers command the battlefield, disrupt enemy factions, and carry out their archdevil’s infernal will.
+>These archdevils' elite operatives are the illriggers.
+Knights, assassins, mages, and terror-commandos of Hell, illriggers command the battlefield, disrupt enemy factions, and carry out their archdevil's infernal will.

 - Level 1: Baleful Interdict ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/IllriggerSeal.png?raw=true)
   - You gain the ability to censure creatures with the power of Hell.
 Once on your turn, you can place a magical seal on a creature within 30 feet of you.
 You can either place this seal when you hit that target with a weapon attack (no action required), or you can use a bonus action to place this seal on a target you can see within range.
   - You can only place a limited number of seals before resting, and you regain all seals when you finish a short or long rest.
 The number of seals you can place increases as you gain illrigger levels.
   - If an interdicted creature dies, you can use a bonus action on your turn to move all seals placed on them to a new creature you can see within 30 feet of them.
   - Burning Seals
     - You can burn a seal you placed on them to deal 1d6 fire or necrotic damage (your choice) to that creature per seal burned.
 You deal this damage immediately after the triggering damage.
-Burning a seal doesn’t require an action from you, but you can’t do so while incapacitated.
+Burning a seal doesn't require an action from you, but you can't do so while incapacitated.
 Once a seal is burned, it immediately vanishes.
   - Once you reach 5th level in this class, your connection to your archdevil strengthens.
 Each burned seal deals an extra 1d6 damage, for a total of 2d6.
 The damage of each seal increases again by 1d6 when you reach 10th level for a total of 3d6.
 - Level 2: Combat Mastery
   - Your archdevil grants you uncanny skill in a certain form of combat.
 Choose one of the following illrigger combat masteries: